Shammachale0102/React.js/README.md

 By using the useCallback hook, we can memoize the functions and only recreate them when their dependencies change.

 When clicking Button 1, only Parent and Button 1 should re-render, and when clicking Button 2, only Parent and Button 2 should re-render:

+## React useMemo Hook

+The React useMemo Hook returns a memoized value.

+Think of memoization as caching a value so that it does not need to be recalculated.

+The useMemo Hook only runs when one of its dependencies update.

+This can improve performance.

+The useMemo and useCallback Hooks are similar:

+useMemo returns a memoized value.

+useCallback returns a memoized function.

+#### Without useMemo

+The useMemo Hook can be used to keep expensive, resource intensive functions from needlessly running.

+In this example, we have an expensive function that runs on every render.

+When changing the count or adding a todo, you will notice a delay in execution.

+### Use useMemo
+To fix this performance issue, we can use the useMemo Hook to memoize the expensiveCalculation function.
+This will cause the function to only run when needed.

+We can wrap the expensive function call with useMemo.

+The useMemoHook accepts a second parameter to declare dependencies.
+The expensive function will only run when its dependencies have changed.